Gorenstein cohomological dimension and stable categories for groups: Introduction

-By Serre's Theorem, there is an equality between cohomological dimensions of a torsion-free group $G$ and a subgroup $H$ of finite index over the ring of integers $\mathbb{Z}$; see e.g. \cite[Theorem VIII 3.1]{Bro82}.
-We have a Gorenstein cohomological version of Serre's Theorem over any coefficient ring $R$ (not necessarily commutative Gorenstein regular), that is, ${\rm Gcd}_RH = {\rm Gcd}_RG$; see Theorem \ref{thm:H2Gequ}.
-We rediscover \cite[Proposition 2.18]{ABS09} by specifying the ring to be $\mathbb{Z}$, while our proof is straightforward, and quite different from that of \cite{ABS09}.
-Moreover, we note that the equality was stated in \cite[Corollary 2.10]{ET18} under additional assumptions that the coefficient ring is of finite weak global dimension and $H$ is a normal submodule of $G$.
+By Serre's Theorem, ${\rm cd}_\mathbb{Z}G = {\rm cd}_\mathbb{Z}H$ for a torsion-free group $G$ and any subgroup $H$ of finite index; see e.g. \cite[Theorem VIII 3.1]{Bro82}.
+We have a Gorenstein version of Serre's Theorem for any group and its subgroups of finite index over any coefficient ring; see Theorem \ref{thm:H2Gequ}.
+Note that the equality ${\rm Gcd}_RG = {\rm Gcd}_RH$ was stated in \cite[Corollary 2.10]{ET18} under assumptions that the coefficient ring $R$ is of finite weak global dimension and $H$ is a normal subgroup of $G$.

-There are some applications.
-We give a homological characterization for finite groups, which strengthens and extends \cite[Proposition 2.19]{ABS09}, the main theorem of \cite{DT08}, and \cite[Corollary 2.3]{ET18}; see Theorem \ref{thm:fgroup}.
-An upper bound for Gorenstein projective dimensions of modules over group rings is given by using Gorenstein cohomological dimension of the group (see Proposition \ref{prop:gd-bound}), which improves the one in \cite[Corollary 1.6]{ET18}.
-Consequently, if we assume $R$ is a commutative 1-Gorenstein ring (i.e. a ring such that every module has Gorenstein projective dimension at most 1), then for any $RG$-module $M$, we have ${\rm Gpd}_{RG}M\leq 1$ when $G$ is a finite group, and ${\rm Gpd}_{RG}M\leq 2$ when $G$ is a group which acts on a tree with finite vertex stabilizers (e.g. any non-trivial free group); see Corollary \ref{cor:gd<1} and \ref{cor:gd<2}.

-We remark that it is reasonable to study Gorenstein homological theory over Gorenstein regular rings, as illustrated by the following facts: every module has a Gorenstein projective approximation (\cite[Theorem 2.10]{Hol04}); many homological invariants are equal (\cite[Theorem 4.1]{Emm12}); the stable category of Gorenstein projective modules is triangle equivalent to the singularity category (see e.g. \cite[Section 6]{Bel00}).

-The second part of the paper concerns Benson's cofibrant modules and stable categories over group rings.
-Let $B(G, R)$ be an $RG$-module given by functions from $G$ to $R$ which take finitely many values \cite{CK97}.
-For any $RG$-module $M$, $M\otimes_{R}B(G, R)$ is an $RG$-module via diagonal action of $G$.
-Recall that $M$ is {\em Benson's cofibrant} if $M\otimes_{R}B(G, R)$ is a projective $RG$-module; see \cite[Definition 4.1]{Ben97}.

-Inspired by \cite{CK97, DT10}, in Section 5, we study the relation between (Benson's) cofibrant modules and Gorenstein projective modules over group rings; see Proposition \ref{prop:Cof-GP}, \ref{prop:GP-Cof1} and \ref{prop:GP-Cof2}.
-Consequently, if $G$ is a group of type $\Phi_{R}$ \cite{Tal07, MS19} or is in Kropholler's large class ${\rm LH}\mathfrak{F}$ \cite{Kro93}, and $R$ is a commutative ring of finite global dimension, then cofibrant modules and Gorenstein projective modules coincide; see Corollary \ref{cor:GP=Cof}.
-The corollary recovers \cite[Theorem 3.11]{Bis21+} and \cite[Theorem 3.4]{Bis21}, and provides a partial answer to \cite[Conjecture A]{DT10} by taking $R = \mathbb{Z}$.
-Moreover, by applying Lemma \ref{lem:SplitMonic} we have the equality ${\rm Gcd}_{R}G = {\rm pd}_{RG}B(G, R)$ for any commutative Gorenstein regular ring $R$ if the later is finite; see Corollary \ref{cor:Gcd=pdB1}.
-This generalizes \cite[Theorem 1.18]{Bis21} since $R$ was assumed to be of finite global dimension therein, while our argument is quite straightforward and easy.